pyOpenSci/python-package-guide/ci-tests-data/ci.md

 :::{admonition} Other platforms that you may run into
 :class: info

-- [Appveyor:](https://www.appveyor.com/) used to be a goto for running tests on Windows operating systems until GitHub actions evolved to support Windows.
+- [Appveyor:](https://www.appveyor.com/) used to be a `GOTO` for running tests on Windows operating systems until GitHub actions evolved to support Windows.
 AppVeyor has evolved to support other operating systems since Microsoft acquired GitHub.
-- [Travis CI:](https://www.travis-ci.com/) Used to be the most common CI platform used in our ecosystem until they dropped free support for open source.
+- [Travis CI:](https://www.travis-ci.com/) Had been the most common CI platform used in our ecosystem until they dropped free support for open source.
 - [CircleCI:](https://circleci.com/) You will still see some people using CircleCI for specific tasks.
-CircleCi can be useful for automated builds of websites and documentation allowing you to preview the changes to that website in your browser.
+CircleCI can be useful for automated builds of websites and documentation allowing you to preview the changes to that website in your browser.
   :::

 ## Embrace automation